zesffe/boulder/README.md

 # boulder
-A small class for outputting font-family definitions
+A class for outputting font-family definitions